-Rivian may also receive a recommendation by the Motley Fool Rule Breakers newsletter or other premium services.
+Rivian may also receive a recommendation by the Motley Fool Rule Breakers newsletter, its high-growth stock recommendation service.
 Both services have handily beaten the broader market since the early 2000s.

 Read this Motley Fool Stock Advisor review to learn about their stock selection methodologies and about how you can participate in excellent returns.

 Stock Advisor is currently half-off at just $99 for an annual subscription if you use the button below.
-There’s a 30-day full refund period if you don’t like it.
+There’s a 30-day full refund period (no questions asked) if you don’t like it.